friction2d/friction2d.github.io/privacy.md

 2. **Data Encryption:** Any data stored locally is subject to the security measures of your operating system to ensure it remains confidential.

-### Your Control

-**Data Removal:** You have the ability to modify, reset, or clear the stored data, including last used project files and assets paths, from within the Friction application's settings.
-This gives you full control over the information stored by the application.

 ## Website

 When you access or use the Website, we do not collect any personally identifiable information (PII) from you.
 The Website is designed as a static HTML platform and does not use any cookies, tracking mechanisms, analytics tools, or third-party services that could collect your personal information.